-Fallout 2 has Daniel Bird, vice-president of the American shadow-government, the Enclave, who volunteered as a test-subject for a biological weapon, and ended up severely brain-damaged when the experiment when haywire.
-When the Player Character meets him, all he does is standing around idly in his office and sprouting random lines, which are more or less paraphrases of or directly lifted from some of Dan Quayle's statements.
+- Fallout 2 has Daniel Bird, vice-president of the American shadow government, the Enclave.
+He volunteered as a test subject for a biological weapon, and ended up severely brain-damaged when the experiment when haywire.
+When the Player Character meets him, all he does is stand around idly in his office and spout random lines, which are more or less paraphrases of Dan Quayle's lines — if not lifted directly.

-Doonesbury, in keeping with its portrayal of Bush as a literal Invisible President, depicted Quayle as a floating, disembodied feather (the implication being that he's a "featherbrain").
-One series of strips dealt with the hypothetical death of President Bush (from chocking on his Trademark Favorite Food, a pork rind) and Quayle's swearing in.
+- Doonesbury, in keeping with its portrayal of Bush as a literal Invisible President, depicted Quayle as a floating, disembodied feather (the implication being that he's a "featherbrain").
+One series of strips dealt with the hypothetical death of President Bush (from choking on a pork rind) and Quayle's swearing-in.

-Capitol Critters featured the President's cat as a villain for the mice characters.
+- Capitol Critters featured the President's cat as a villain for the mouse characters.
 The vice-president's cat is a clumsy doofus with a tie and a haircut similar to Quayle's.

 - Dilbert took many shots at Dan Quayle in its early years, ranging from saying he doesn't know how to put pants on by himself to suggesting he was created by The Muppets.